 I finished Scientologist!
 William S. Burroughs and the ‘Weird Cult’ by David S. Wills a few days ago and, for a book that focuses on something that some may see as detrimental to Burroughs’ reputation or intellectual credibility, I was often impressed by the sensitivity and objectivity that Wills brought to this book while also respecting Burroughs’ ideas.
 Even with the best intentions, many writers that comment on the Beats either fail on the first front or the second: that is, they either fail at assessing the meaning of the more controversial experiences they had in common or fail to take the ideas of the writers seriously.
 Even the close associates of the three main Beats (Burroughs, Kerouac, Ginsberg) tend to fall into these traps.

 As someone who has looked up to Burroughs as a literary and intellectual hero, I had mixed feelings about the news that And The Hippos Were Boiled In Their Tanks was going to be released.
 Burroughs said it was not ready for publication and may never be, so releasing it after his death struck me as churlish.
 When I finally read it, I found it to be an uneven but rewarding read.
-The fact that it was edited and prepared for publication by James Grauerholz was also encouraging: Grauerholz had been a close friend and confidant of Burroughs since the late seventies and had made an adoring life’s work of curating and editing his body of work.
+The fact that it was edited and prepared for publication by James Grauerholz was also encouraging: Grauerholz had been a close friend and confidant of Burroughs since the late seventies and had made an adoring life’s work of curating and editing his bibliography.
 If anyone could be trusted to represent the perspective of at least one of the two writers of Hippos, this guy would probably be it.
 Because of my misgivings I had about Hippos, I waited a good couple years.
 In fact, I read the Barry Miles’ biography Call Me Burroughs and saw the film Kill Your Darlings before reading the Burroughs/Kerouac novelization of what happened between Lucien Carr and David Kammerer.
 So I knew basically what happened.

 The afterward by Grauerholz was also a good read for the most part.
 If Call Me Burroughs had any mention of the disagreement between Kerouac and Burroughs regarding the merits of the book, I don’t remember it.
 Soon, though, Grauerholz latches on to a rhetorical point used by Carr’s defense lawyer: that Carr was defending his honor as a straight man.
 Grauerholz seems to think that this defense had some justification in Carr’s real life motives.
 Grauerholz says that the murder had to be caused by shame and youthful impulse, full stop.